TaygaHoshi/tt-project/Lists/List of Special Actions.md

 **Requirements:**
 	Any bow.
 **Explanation:**
-	You remove the penalty from Quick Aiming by taking your time with your shot.
+	As a part of this action, you can use any bow attack affected by Quick Aiming.
+This attack does not gain the penalty from Quick Aiming.

 # Charge
 **Activation time:** Full-turn action